Differentially Private Data Release via Statistical Election to Partition Sequentially: Methodology

+To assess the similarity between synthetic data and actual data, we develop the SPECKS (\textbf{S}ynthetic data generation; \textbf{P}ropensity score matching; \textbf{E}mpirical \textbf{C}omparison via the \textbf{K}olmogorov-\textbf{S}mirnov distance) metric.
+SPECKS is a propensity-score-based general utility measure and can be used to compare the similarity of two data sets of the same structure of any dimension without making assumptions on the distributions of the attributes.
+The procedure of SPECKS is given below.
+Each step is straightforward and easy to implement.

+\begin{itemize} \item[1) ] Combine the original and synthetic data, each of size $n$.
+Create an indicator variable $T$ where $T_i=1$ if record $i$ is from the synthetic data and $T_i=0$ otherwise for $i=1,\ldots, 2n$. \item[2) ] Calculate the propensity score for each record $i$, $e_i=\Pr(T_i=1|\x_i)$, through a classification algorithm, with the data attributes as input features. \item[3) ] Calculate the empirical CDFs of the propensity score, $\hat{F}(e)$ and $\tilde{F}(e)$, for the actual and the synthetic groups, separately. \item[4) ] Compute the Kolmogorov-Smirnov (KS) distance $d=\sup_{e}|\tilde{F}(e)-\hat{F}(e)|$ between the two empirical CDFs (if multiple synthetic data sets are generated, the average KS distance over the multiple sets is taken). \end{itemize}

-If the synthetic data preserves the original information well, then the observations from the two groups are indistinguishable and a small KS distance between the original and synthetic empirical CDFs is expected.
-SPECKS is a general method and can be used to compare the similarity of two data sets of the same structure of any dimension, without making assumptions on the distributions of the attributes.
-The procedure used in each step is standard statistical procedure and can be implemented using any standard software.
+If the synthetic data preserve the original information well, then the observations from the two groups are indistinguishable and a small KS distance between the original and synthetic empirical CDFs is expected.
+In the second step of the SPECKS procedure, any classifier (e.g., logistic regression, random forests, SVM) can be used.
+In the case of logistic regression, the model covariates may include the main effects of the data attributes or interaction terms among the attributes.
+This implies that the propensity scores will vary by classifier. \citet{bowen2019comparative} note that different classifiers measure different types of distributional similarity.
+For instance, a logistic regression model with only main effects measures data similarity in the marginal distributions (simultaneously) whereas a more complex CART model can measure similarity in high-order dependency among the attributes.

-There also exists also similarity measures between two data sets.
-For example, Kullback-Leibler (KL) divergence seems to be a natural choice given that it measures the divergence of a distribution from a reference/theoretical distribution.
-Although it can accommodate various data types, the KL divergence can be sensitive to how the empirical distribution is constructed especially when there are continuous attributes and the sample size is small. \cite{karr2006framework} and \cite{woo2009global} examined several similarity measures including the KL divergence and found the method that uses propensity scores (PS) to estimate general utility to be the most promising.
+Compared to other propensity-score-based utility measures or discriminate-based methods, SPECKS has similar steps such as the calculation of propensity scores, but differs in how it formulates the final utility metric from the estimated propensity scores (Steps 3 and 4 above).
+In \citet{sakshaug2010synthetic}, the propensity scores are discretized based on how the Chi-squared test is formulated. \citet{woo2009global} calculate the mean squared error (MSE) of the calculated propensity score vs the true proportion of synthetic cases. \cite{snoke2018general} normalize the MSE statistic by its expected null value and standard deviation, which helps with its interpretability and also seems to be more sensitive in telling the synthetic data apart from the actual data.
+However, the derivation of the expected null value and standard deviation is driven large-sample assumptions.
+In contrast, SPECKS utilizes the KS distance which is the maximum distance of two empirical CDFs, and thus considers the worst-case separation between the synthetic data and the actual data.